diamondsuncerra/SmartLibrarian/README.md

   vite.config.js  # dev proxy → backend
 .chroma/          # DB + generated media (gitignored)

-Troubleshooting
+## 🛠️ Troubleshooting

-404 on /api/* – Proxy points to the wrong API port; update vite.config.js and restart both servers.
+404 on /api/* → Vite proxy points to the wrong API port.
+Update vite.config.js and restart both servers.

-Port in use – Stop the previous process or pick a new port (e.g. 8020) and update the proxy.
+Port already in use → Stop the previous process or pick a new port (e.g. 8020) and update the proxy.

-Media never appears – Confirm files land in .chroma/stt/ and .chroma/img/ with names matching the returned URLs.
+Media never appears → Check files land in:

+Audio → .chroma/stt/<hash>.mp3 (served at /static/stt/...)

+Image → .chroma/img/<hash>.png (served at /static/img/...)
+Filenames must match the URLs returned by /api/recommend.